ncouture/ncouture/README.md

       systems, and software delivery solutions.
 My diverse background spans healthcare IT, enterprise security (IAM/PAM) banking, and SaaS entrepreneurship.security engineer who loves exploring new systems and security vulnerabilities.

       **Seeking**: A challenging role on a high-performing team where I can leverage my skills to drive innovation, improve security, and achieve operational excellence while learning from and sharing knowledge with a team of like-minded professionals.

-Very fond of open-source, if I would go back in time, two years invested in developing [my startup](https://www.kisscalls.com) onto contributing to Free-Software, and open-source projects, softwares and operating systems such as [Debian](https://www.debian.org).
+      Very fond of open-source, if I would go back in time, I would spend two years invested in developing [my startup](https://www.kisscalls.com) on contributing to free-software, open-source projects, and operating systems like [Debian](https://www.debian.org).
+Lesson learned: don't be a single founder.
     </p>
   </div>